Dennis-Maigua/ai-medical-assistant/README.md

 >**Note**: Make sure you have installed the latest version of [Git](https://git-scm.com/downloads) and [Python](https://www.python.org/downloads/release/python-31011/) before proceeding.
 By default, `pip` comes pre-installed with Python.
 Otherwise if not, you can download it from [here](https://bootstrap.pypa.io/get-pip.py) and open it to install automatically.

-Run the following commands on a terminal to confirm installation:
+Open a new terminal and run the following commands to confirm installation:
   ```bash
     $ git --version
     $ python --version